Skip to content

 The year after his introduction, Booster Gold became a member of the Justice League.
 This is not your ordinary Justice League, but your sitcom-like version written by Keith Giffen and J. M. DeMatteis.

-As the whole run is not collected in trade paperbacks, we invite you to consult our Justice League International Reading Order to check out all the different editions and an issue-by-issue reading order!
+You can find the Justice League International in Omnibus. we invite you to consult our Justice League International Reading Order to check out all the different editions and an issue-by-issue reading order!

 Collects Justice League America #31-50, Justice League Europe #7-25, Justice League America Annual #4, Justice League Europe Annual #1, Justice League Quarterly #1, and Justice League International Special #1.